FAQs

 A: For costing details related to each communication channel, please reach out to the Gateway team.

-Q2: Can we send an email that allows a member to change their status if they want to be removed from the program?
-Can this be achieved by adding a prebuilt option in the email?
+Q2: Can an email be sent that allows a member to change their status (for example, opt out of the program)?
+Can this be achieved by adding a prebuilt option within the email?

-Q3: Can we import WhatsApp creatives in bulk on the Engage platform instead of uploading them one at a time?
+Q3: Is it possible to import WhatsApp creatives in bulk on the Engage platform, instead of uploading them individually?

 A: No, bulk import of WhatsApp creatives is not supported.

-Q4: Assume a brand is targeting ~75,000 unique customers.
-Some recipients blocked the number due to irrelevant content, and WhatsApp degraded the brand’s messaging limit.
-Approximately how many unique customers can the brand target now?
+Q4: A brand was targeting around 75,000 unique customers, but after some recipients blocked the number due to irrelevant content, WhatsApp reduced the brand’s messaging limit.
+Approximately how many unique customers can the brand now target?

 A: WhatsApp can reduce the messaging limit if many users block or report the brand.
 However, WhatsApp does not disclose a specific number or percentage for the new limit.

-Q5: A customer’s status was changed from Unsubscribed to Subscribed in Member Care.
-An email was then sent, but the email did not reach the customer.
-Is there a delay in the process?
+Q5: A customer’s status was changed from Unsubscribed to Subscribed in Member Care, an email was sent but did not reach the customer.
+Does the status change take time to reflect, causing a delay in email delivery?

 A: Yes.
 Since the data is computed from Insights, it takes up to 24 hours for the update to reflect.